 Drought webinars are held on a regular basis to collect feedback on weather conditions around the state.
 The webinars are hosted by a committee headed by the Division of Water Resources, the Utah Department of Agriculture and Food, and the Utah Climate Center.
 For more information on drought webinars, email email@example.com.
 Or, sign up below if you would like to receive notifications regarding upcoming webinars.

-The next webinar is scheduled for July 12, 2022 at 1pm MT.
+The next webinar is scheduled for December 12, 2023 at 1 pm.
 (Webinars are typically scheduled on Tuesdays and are usually held every two weeks.)

 Past Utah Drought Webinar Presentations

 You can also participate in the Community Collaborative Rain, Hail and Snow Network.
 This group is a unique, non-profit, community-based network of volunteers of all ages and backgrounds working together to measure and map precipitation.
 CoCoRaHS is run by the Utah Climate Center.
 For more information visit www.cocorahs.org

 What Is Drought?

 Drought is a normal and recurring climate feature.
 Although it occurs in virtually all of the world’s climatic zones, its characteristics vary significantly from one region to another.
 Consequently, there is no universal drought definition.
 In general, drought is a result of a deficiency of precipitation over an extended period of time, resulting in a water shortage, which impacts normal water usage.
 The severity of a drought depends upon the degree of moisture deficiency, its duration, and the size of the affected area.
 Because it is so hard to develop a quantitative definition for drought, it is difficult to determine precisely when a drought starts and ends.